fossabot/.github-11/profile/README.md

 [![OpenEBS Social Banner](https://github.com/openebs/website/blob/main/website/public/images/png/openebs_github_main_banner_HERO_1.png)](https://www.openebs.io/)

 ## [openebs.io](https://www.openebs.io/)
-OpenEBS is a open-source Stateful Persistent block-mode Data Storage platform for Kubernetes.
+OpenEBS is a Persistent block-mode Data Storage platform with an native vSAN fabric; for Kubernetes.
 We are CNCF member project.
-We are a large global community of K8s Data storage users.<BR>
+We are the largest global community of K8s storage users.<BR>
 <BR>
-Our project team was an early pioneering inventor of K8s **Container Native Storage** services.
+Our project team was an early pioneering inventor of K8s **Container Native Storage** services (we invented the term).
 We conceived the vision of a Stateful Persistent data platform for K8s that is tightly integrated and natively embeded into the core of K8s.<BR>
 <BR>
-We have built an innovative ultra High-performance Enterprise grade Block-mode Hyper-converged Data Storage Fabric that augments the core storage services of K8s with Stateful Persistence, Enterprise Data mgmt, SSD/NVMe optimized I/O services, Replicated Data volumes, Thin Provisioning, Snapshot and Clones; and many other critical data storage services that don't come in K8s out-of-the-box.<BR>
+We built an innovative High-performance Enterprise grade Block-mode Hyper-converged Storage vSAN Fabric that augments the storage services of K8s with Stateful Persistence, Enterprise Data mgmt, SSD/NVMe optimized I/O services, Replicated Data volumes, Thin Provisioning, Snapshot, Clones; and many other Mission critical data storage services that ```don't come``` in K8s out-of-the-box.<BR>
 <BR>

 > **OpenEBS is very popular :** <BR>